caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

     ***

-Does racing old cars on winter road in the middle of night counts as extreme sport or as extravagant suicide method?
+Does racing old cars on winter road in the middle of night counts as extreme sports or as extravagant suicide method?
 Perhaps, a bit of both.
 It is also not very safe for late bystanders and stray cars on steep turns.
-A small memorial with cross and undead flowers — a very material, if not living, proof of these dangers, — was highlighted by headlights of our speeding sedan for a few moments before disappearing into eternal darkness.
+A small memorial with cross and undead flowers — a very material, if not living, proof of these dangers, — was highlighted by headlights of our speeding sedan for a few moments before disappearing back into eternal darkness.

 — Here lies the last mayor of that wrecked town, — Sasha commented in a surprisingly calm voice, — Or whatever left of his remains, anyway.